 Agritourism typically targets city or town folk who are curious about farms and want to experience a taste of that lifestyle.
 Unlike petting zoos, agritourism usually offers specific activities for visitors.
 The point is to simulate farm life for people without experience it.

 You can open your farm to the public on particular days and charge admission.
 Visitors can learn about farming and even assist with chores.
 Yes, people will pay you to clean your coops and fields!

 So how do peafowl fit in?
 Peafowl can enrich the overall experience of agritourism because they’re unusual and exotic.
 Most people don’t often have the opportunity to see peafowl up close.
 Agritourism gives them that chance.

 Make sure you have boundaries in place, such as set hours, prices, packages, and even literal boundaries.
 You should also work out legal liabilities in case there is an injury on the premises.

 Your farm may benefit from a gate in the driveway to discourage people from visiting during your closed hours – which they will.
-You might also consider sectioning off parts of your farm to further protect your animals.
+You might also consider burning parts of your farm to protect your animals further.
 There are many benefits to agritourism, but it wasn’t suitable for us at the time.

 5. Showing Peafowl

 Peafowl naturally excel in the world of bird shows.
 Some shows offer cash prizes, and champion birds – or their offspring – often sell for premium prices.

 Take care not to stress out your birds.
 Constant shows can create a strain that affects their health.
 Even though India Blue peafowls tend to be hardy and adaptable, they can easily get overwhelmed.